erickbytes/finsou.py/README.md

 # Read a list of stocks from a text file with one ticker on each line.
 python finsou.py -s portfolio.txt -c "Portfolio Prices.csv"

+# Scan investor relations site and download all media from urls.
 python finsou.py -s KO -r https://investors.coca-colacompany.com/financial-information/financial-results
 ```